 120. GALAXIAS ATKINSONI, nov. sp.
-Pieman Jolly-tail.
+Pieman Jolly-tail."

 B. 9.
 D. 11.
 P. 13.
 A. 14.
 V. 8.
-Length four and one-third times that of the head, and the latter is equal to one and a half times the height of body.
-Diameter of eye equal to length of snout, and about one-fourth the length of head.
+Length four and one-third times that of the head, and the latter is equal to one and a half times the height of body; Diameter of eye equal to length of snout, and about one-fourth the length of head.
 Length of pectoral more than one-half the distance to the root of ventral.
-The depth of one-half the distance to the root of ventral.
-The depth of peduncle is not half as long as the distance between caudal and dorsalfins.
+The depth of peduncle is not half as long as the distance between caudal and dorsal fins.
 Colour darkish brown.
+Sides with sixteen and dorsalins.
+Colour darkish brown.
 Sides with sixteen to eighteen regular transverse bands of a deeper shade composed of microscopic dots.
 These bands are less defined towards tail, and are rather wider than the inter-spaces.
-Larger dots are distributed along the lines of vertebræ and ribs.
-Specimen 21⁄2 inches long.
-Pieman Birger (Atkinson) River (Atkinson).
+Larger dots are distributed along the lines of vertebre and ribs.
+Specimen $2\frac{1}{2}$ inches long.
+Pieman Bing, (Athisson) River (Atkinson).